bonvision/bonvision.github.io/_pages/08-GratingSeries.md

 ## A. Simplest method: Using GratingSpecifications
 This is the workflow called "__X__" in the examples folder.

-Step 1.
+### Step 1.
+Add the nodes
 For this one just needs to have the three nodes in this order.

 ![]({{ '/assets/Images/GratingSeries/GratingSeriesA1.PNG' | relative_url }})

 ***

-Step 2.
+### Step 2.
+Enter parameters of stimuli
 You can then specify the parameters of the stimuli to run by clicking on the Collections.
 This opens up a list such as this.

 ![]({{ '/assets/Images/GratingSeries/GratingSeriesA1-2.PNG' | relative_url }})